watch command in Linux runs other commands on a regular interval, then displays the output in the terminal. Here’s how to use it!

 By default, the watch command keeps running until it is interrupted manually by the user (

-watch to completely exit when a change is detected.
+watch command to exit when a change is detected completely.

 You can set